core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Having acquired new group data as described above, each member can re-derive the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.
 Unless otherwise specified by the application, a group member does not reset the Sender Sequence Number in its Sender Context, and does not reset the Replay Windows in its Recipient Contexts.
 From then on, each group member MUST use its latest installed Sender Context to protect outgoing messages.

 As group members change, or as members get new Sender IDs (see, {{ssec-sec-context-persistence}}) so does the relevant Recipient IDs that the other endpoints need to keep track of.
+As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.
 The Recipient ID ('kid') SHOULD NOT be considered as a persistent and reliable indicator of a group member.
 Such an indication can be achieved only by using that members's public key, when verifying countersignatures of received messages (in group mode), or when verifying messages integrity-protected with pairwise keying material derived from asymmetric keys (in pairwise mode).
-As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.

-The Group Manager MUST NOT recycle an endpoint's Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
-Even if Gid and Master Secret are renewed as described in this section, the Group Manager SHOULD NOT recycle an endpoint's Sender ID ('kid') within a same group, especially in the short term.
-Furthermore, applications may define policies to: i) delete (long-)unused Recipient Contexts and reduce the impact on storage space; as well as ii) check with the Group Manager that a public key is currently the one associated to a 'kid' value, after a number of consecutive failed verifications.
+The Group Manager MUST NOT reassign a previously used Sender ID ('kid') with the same Gid, Master Secret and Master Salt.
+Even if Gid and Master Secret are renewed as described in this section, the Group Manager SHOULD NOT reassign an endpoint's Sender ID ('kid') within a same group, especially in the short term.
+Furthermore, applications MAY define policies to: i) delete (long-)unused Recipient Contexts and reduce the impact on storage space; as well as ii) check with the Group Manager that a public key is currently the one associated to a 'kid' value, after a number of consecutive failed verifications.

 The distribution of a new Gid and Master Secret may result in temporarily misaligned Security Contexts among group members.
 In particular, this may result in a group member not being able to process messages received right after a new Gid and Master Secret have been distributed.
 A discussion on practical consequences and possible ways to address them is provided in {{ssec-key-rotation}}.